 This revision is not intended to significantly change the scope of the Specific Safety Guide.
-The updated publication will cover both new and existing nuclear installations as defined in the IAEA Nuclear Safety and Security Glossary, 2022 (Interim) Edition: Terminology Used in Nuclear Safety, Nuclear Security, Radiation Protection and Emergency Preparedness and Response.
+The updated publication will cover new nuclear installations, including new installations at existing sites, as defined in the IAEA Nuclear Safety and Security Glossary, 2022 (Interim) Edition: Terminology Used in Nuclear Safety, Nuclear Security, Radiation Protection and Emergency Preparedness and Response.
 In accordance with the definition of 'nuclear installation' in the IAEA Nuclear Safety and Security Glossary, this includes consideration of safety in the siting process for 'storage facilities for spent fuel' and 'facilities for the predisposal management of radioactive waste arising from nuclear fuel cycle' and excludes 'disposal facilities for radioactive waste".